pedroBruno7/autocomplete-challenge/questions.md

 **11. How to render an HTML string coming from the server**

-If it comes from a HTTP request on the client, we can render that with dangerouslySetInnerHTML for example If it's SSR we have renderToString and other methods
+If it comes from a HTTP request on the client, we can render that with dangerouslySetInnerHTML for example.
+If it's SSR we have renderToString and other methods